commercetools/commercetools-paypal-plus-integration/README.md

     ```
     For details, please see [the section 1.1 of How to use](#how-to-use)

-4. Execute the payment in front-end, and Paypal-plus returns a URL to front-end and redirect the user to payment authorization page.
+4. Shop backend executes the payment in front-end, Paypal-plus returns a URL to front-end and shop backend redirects the user to payment authorization page.

 ## Front-end integration guide